Alice Te Punga Somerville

 irredentist.
 Dr Te Punga Somerville is the author of Once were Pacific: Māori connections to Oceania which provides the first critical analysis of the disconnections and connections between 'Māori' and 'Pacific'.
-Her research work delves into texts by Māori, Pacific and Indigenous peoples that tell Indigenous stories in order to go beyond the constraints of the limited stories told about them.
+Her research work looks at texts by Māori, Pacific and Indigenous peoples that tell Indigenous stories.
+She does this in order to go beyond the constraints of the limited stories told about them.
 In 2023 she won New Zealand's top award for poetry, the Mary and Peter Biggs Award for Poetry, for her collection Always Italicise: How to Write While Colonised.

 Academic career

-Since 2021, Te Punga Somerville is Professor of English and of Critical Indigenous Studies at the University of British Columbia.
-From 2017 to 2021, Te Punga Somerville was Associate Professor and Associate Dean of Faculty of Māori and Indigenous Studies at University of Waikato.
-Her previously held academic posts have been Senior Lecturer in the School of English at Victoria University of Wellington (2005–2012), Associate Professor Department of English University of Hawai'i at Manoa (2012–2015) and Senior Lecturer Department of Indigenous Studies at Macquarie University 2015 – 2017.
 Te Punga Somerville completed a Master of Arts in English at the University of Auckland.
 She then completed her PhD in English and American Indian Studies at Cornell University in 2004.

+From 2017 to 2021, Te Punga Somerville was Associate Professor and Associate Dean of Faculty of Māori and Indigenous Studies at University of Waikato.
+Her previously held academic posts have been Senior Lecturer in the School of English at Victoria University of Wellington which she held from 2005 to 2012, Associate Professor Department of English University of Hawai'i at Manoa which she held from 2012 to 2015 and Senior Lecturer Department of Indigenous Studies at Macquarie University from 2015 to 2017.

+Since 2021, Te Punga Somerville has been the Professor of English and of Critical Indigenous Studies at the University of British Columbia.